Sharon Lake Improvement Project

 Dredging is the process of removing sediment and other materials built up in a body of water.

-Sediment accumulation, excess nutrients and aggressive aquatic vegetation, like duckweed, reached the point of threatening recreational opportunities and some aquatic habitats.
+Great Parks dredged Sharon Lake because sediment accumulation, excess nutrients and aggressive aquatic vegetation reached the point of threatening recreational opportunities and aquatic habitats.

 The collection of silt at the bottom of a manmade lake is a natural process in the lifespan of a reservoir.
-It is accelerated in Sharon Lake due to dense development in the watershed that is outside park district ownership.
-Sharon Lake has previously been dredged since it was built by the U.S. Works Progress Administration (WPA) in the 1930s.
+It is accelerated in Sharon Lake due to dense development in the watershed that is outside Great Parks' ownership.
+Sharon Lake has been previously dredged since it was built by the U.S. Works Progress Administration (WPA) in the 1930s.

 The boathouse remains closed during the lake improvement project and will not reopen when the lake reopens.
 However, the playground and snack bar (during seasonal operating hours) remain open.
 Additional improvements to Sharon Lake Harbor and the boathouse are part of a separate project, with construction beginning after the lake project is complete.